131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 # JSON.PARSE -> esmai jis type ka data pass karenge vo ushi format mai data convert krke de dega

 # JSON.stringify -> ye kohi object ke data ko string mai convert kr deta hai

+# what is eventbubbling -> it is a process when event is happen on an element , then it first handle child and then parent then ancester of that.

+# what is event deligation -> it is a technique of DOM to use one event listener on parent at the place of taking event listener on multiple child